Usually, five days riding with a midweek rest day

 There are also several bars/restaurant for eating out in the evening.

 What amenities are in the accommodation in Montecorto

-All our townhouses and villas have washing machines, TV, DVD and Hi-Fi systems.
+All our townhouses and villas have washing machines, TV, DVD.
 All the kitchens are well equiped for all your self catering needs too with Fridge/Freezers, Hob and Oven.

 No. The Farmhouse Hotel is situated 5km outside of the village and can feel a little remote.
 We strongly recommend that you hire a car if you decide to stay at the Farmhouse.